 Figure 3: As Figure 1, but for the sum of productions in France and Italy.
 The resilience value for this time-series is Rp=159.

-Figure 3 shows an example of cumulative resilience, considering the different climates and production values of wheat in France and Italy, which is higher than the individual countries’ resilience.
+Figure 3 shows an example of incremental resilience, obtained by considering different climates and production values of wheat in France and Italy, which is higher than the individual countries’ production resilience.
 The output of the print statement gives: Wheat-France + Wheat-Italy : time series length = 56 , P-res = 159 , correlation = 0.33.

-If the two time-series were characterized by the same mean and variance, and uncorrelated between each other, the resilience of their sum is expected to double with respect to the individual ones [32,33].
-The two time-series are indeed only partially correlated, with Pearson correlation coefficient equal to 0.33.
-The resulting compensation effect is cancelling out some of the fluctuations, despite the fact that average production in France is much larger than in Italy, also because the Italian wheat resilience is larger than the French one.
+If two time-series are characterized by the same mean and variance, and are uncorrelated, the resilience of their sum is expected to double with respect to the individual ones [32,33].
+The two time-series of this example are indeed only partially correlated, with Pearson correlation coefficient equal to 0.33.
+The resulting compensation effect is cancelling out some of the fluctuations.
+The contribution of Italian wheat is significant despite the lower mean production also because the Italian wheat resilience is larger than the French one.
 The next section shows analyses with greater complexity, involving more than two time-series.

-3.3 Diversified production system resilience
+3.3 Total production resilience of diversified systems

-The ReciPy package can be used to characterize the overall production resilience of a single crop over different spatial units [42], or the resilience of a complex production system composed of different crops [33].
-These are potentially more complex analyses that can be easily achieved with the methods of the ProSeries class and the tot_res and res_plot functions.
+The ResiPy package can be used to quantify the overall production resilience of a single crop over different spatial units [42], or the resilience of a single production area growing different crops [33].
+These are potentially complex analyses that can be easily achieved with the methods of the ProSeries class and the tot_res and res_plot functions.

-Let’s consider, for instance, overall wheat production in Europe.
+Let us consider, for instance, the overall wheat production in Europe.
 The code in the following frame selects the relevant data for wheat in Europe.
-It sorts the countries from the larger to the smaller producer, limiting the number to a maximum of fifteen producers (for example) in this illustrative example.
-Only time-series with at least 30 production years are considered in order to achieve a sufficient accuracy in the estimation of resilience [32,33].
+It sorts the countries from the larger to the smaller producer, limiting the number to a maximum of thirteen producers .
+Only time-series with at least 30 production years are considered in order to achieve a reasonable accuracy in the resilience estimation [32,33].
+This selection filters out the Russian Federation, Ukraine and Czechia, leaving us with the top ten producers.